African Union

 The government has noted the following risks as ones that Japan should prioritize: safety, privacy and fairness, national security and crime, property protection, and intellectual property.

-The current Guidelines for Business do provide certain general principles which AI Business Actors are expected to incorporate into the training and deployment of their products and services.6 However, it is up to each AI Business Actor to determine how to give effect to the principles.
+The Guidelines for Business also provide certain general principles which AI business actors are expected to incorporate into the training and deployment of their products and services.
+However, it is up to each AI business actor to determine how to give effect to the principles.
 The principles are:

 Guidelines promulgated by ministries in Japan are often followed closely by companies and the public, even though they are not binding law.

-As noted above, the AI Bill imposes the duty to make reasonable efforts to: (i) use AI in accordance with the Bill's core guiding principles; (ii) cooperate with investigations; and (iii) follow guidance issued as a result.
-There are no specific penalties or fines associated with refusing to cooperate, but the AI Bill gives the government broad authority to take actions it believes are necessary based on its investigations and to fulfill its duties.
+As noted above, the AI Act imposes the duty to make reasonable efforts to: (i) use AI in accordance with the Act's core guiding principles; (ii) cooperate with investigations; and (iii) follow guidance issued as a result.
+There are no specific penalties or fines associated with refusing to cooperate, but the AI Act gives the government broad authority to take actions it believes are necessary based on its investigations and to fulfill its duties.

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.